 Frame rates give a video a different look and feel.

-Movies are shot in 24 fps to give them a realistic look.
+Movies are shot at 24 fps to give them a realistic look.

-Fast action videos are shot in higher frame rates because there’s much movement.
+Fast action videos are shot at higher frame rates because there’s much movement.
 Examples are sports videos and video games.
 High frame rates allow videos to be viewed smoothly.